SapienzaNLP/conception/README.md

 ## Description
-This is the repository for the paper *Conception: Multilingually-Enhanced, Human-Readable Concept Vector Representations*, to be presented at COLING 2020 by Simone Conia and Roberto Navigli.
+This is the repository for the paper *Conception: Multilingually-Enhanced, Human-Readable Concept Vector Representations*, presented at COLING 2020 by Simone Conia and Roberto Navigli.

 ## Abstract